splace/joysticks/README.md

 # joysticks
-Go language joystick interface.
+Go language joystick/controller/gamepad interface.

-uses Linux input interface to receive events directly, no polling.
+uses Linux 'input' interface to receive events directly, no polling.

 then uses channels to pipe around events, for flexibility and multi-threading.